Background pattern

 Always follow the dose indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist.

-In children under 6 years, the tablets must be broken before swallowing.
+In children under 6 years of age, the tablets should be broken before swallowing.

 The treatment consists of a single dose.
 The number of tablets prescribed should be taken at the same time, as a single dose.
 The tablets should be taken with water and on an empty stomach.
-Do not consume any food during the two hours before or after taking the medication, as the effect of food on the absorption of the medication in the body is unknown.
+Do not consume any food during the 2 hours before or after taking the medication, as the influence of food on the absorption of the medication in the body is unknown.

 Consult your doctor or pharmacist immediately.